florianchrometz/german-metadata/README.md

 # german-metadata

 A js package for easy consumption of german metadata such as phone prefixes and city names in german language with given special characters.
+This package uses data from OpenStreetMap and German GovData, please see chapter `Licensing Information` for more details.

+---
-# Usage
+## Usage

 ```
 npm install german-metadata
 ```

-## City objects
+### City objects

 The german meta data package is based on an array that consists of single city objects and a set of functions that allows to query them.
 Here is a basic city object sample for Frankfurt am Main.
 If a functions states to return a city object, this is what you will get.